 In this article, you'll find answers to some of the most common questions related to your Office 365 Calendar via OAuth 2.0 connection.

-To connect your Office 365 Calendar via OAuth:
+Connecting to your Office 365 Calendar via OAuth 2.0

 - Sign in to your OnceHub Account.

-- Go to Integrations->Calendar integration.
-If you're switching connections, you must first disconnect from your previous connection first.
+- Open the left sidebar, click on Profile and select Calendar connection.
+If you are switching connections, you must disconnect from your previous connection first.

 Most common questions

 Which Office 365 edition is required to connect with OnceHub?

 To be able to connect OnceHub to your Office 365 Calendar, you must have a calendar in Outlook on the web for business (Outlook Web App), which is provided with Exchange Online.
 Learn more about which Office 365 edition is required